meteor/meteor/content/ui-ux.md

 An option in this case is to call out that there are changes to the data the user is looking at without actually making UI updates.
 Of course with a reactive across the board system like Meteor, it isn't necessarily easy to stop such changes from happening!

-However, it is possible to do this thanks to our split between smart and pure components.
-The pure component simply renders what it's given, so we use our smart component to control that information.
+However, it is possible to do this thanks to our split between smart and resuable components.
+The resuable component simply renders what it's given, so we use our smart component to control that information.
 We can use a *Local Collection* to store the rendered data, and then push data into it when the user requests:

 ```js
 Template.listsShowPage.onCreated(function() {